 I typically do not eat from the bread basket that is put down at a European restaurant’s dining table.
 The majority of the restaurants you will have to pay for your basket of bread.
 On this occasion I did eat from the bread basket because the assortment of pan went well with the dishes I ordered.

 As for the green Spanish Olives, I ate those immediately.
 As I do love olives from any country.

 Esparragos Blancos de “Navarra”

 One of my favorite vegetables is asparagus, especially when it is in season.
 While in Europe, I had my share of white asparagus starting off in Antwerp, Belgium.
 This time around, I had my last share of white Asparagus at La Trainera.
-What made these special are they hailed from my name sake region of Navarre!
+What made these asparagus special are, they hailed from my name sake region of Navarre.

 Sopa de Productos Del Mar

-This flavorful cup of soup was one of the reasons that I ate from that bread basket.
+This flavorful cup of soup was one of the reasons that I ate from the bread basket.
 I added the package of oval crackers into this tasty soup to give it a nice texture.
 La Trainera’s specialty seafood soup was very fresh and flavorsome.
-It was not overtly fishy in flavor but it was the perfect blend of seafood and seasoning- delicious!
+It was not overtly fishy in flavor, but it was the perfect blend of seafood and seasoning- delicious!

 Mejillones Gallegos a La Trainera

 I love mussels, especially when they have an added savory sauce or seasoning to them.
-This was one of my favorites that I had tried besides a Cajun Kielbasa Prince Edwards Mussel that I once ate in Savannah, Georgia.
 The mussels on their own were fresh and tender.
 Then the added La Trainera style, with a richly flavored tomato style broth was divine.
-One of my favorites that I would love to order again!
+One of my favorites that I would love to order again.

 Tarta de Santiago